Coronavirus Job Retention Scheme from 1 March to 31 October 2020

-- The Scheme is open to all UK employers (including charities, recruitment agencies and public authorities) which had created and started a PAYE payroll scheme on or before 19 March 2020 and have a UK bank account.
+- The Scheme is open to all UK employers (including charities, recruitment agencies and public authorities) which had created and started a PAYE payroll scheme on or before 19 March 2020, have submitted a report under the Real Time Information (RTI) reporting system for employees claimed for and have a UK bank account.

 - The Scheme is also open to employers of employees transferred to them under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE) after 28 February 2020.

-- To be considered furloughed, the employees must not be working at all for the organisation, or any linked organisation, but will remain ‘on the books’.
+- To be considered furloughed up to the end of June, the employees must not have worked at all for the organisation whilst on furlough, or any linked organisation, but will remain ‘on the books’.
 This means they must not provide services or generate revenue for or on behalf of the employer (or any connected organisation).

 - Furloughed employees retain the same employment rights as non-furloughed employees, including in respect of unfair dismissal, discrimination, redundancy payments and statutory payments such as statutory sick pay and maternity rights and other parental rights.

-- HMRC will pay 80% of a furloughed worker’s gross monthly wages directly to employers by way of a grant subject to a cap of £2,500 per month.
-Employers can choose to top up the grant but have no obligation to do so (although they must validly vary the employees’ contracts if they do not top up the pay).
+- Up until the end of July 2020 HMRC will pay 80% of a furloughed worker’s gross monthly wages directly to employers by way of a grant subject to a cap of £2,500 per month.
+Employers can choose to top up the grant, but have no obligation to do so (although they must validly vary the employees’ contracts if they do not top up the pay).

 - Employees on all categories of visa can be furloughed and the grants under the Scheme will not be classed as “public funds”.

-- When the Scheme ends, the employer will need to assess at that point whether to bring the employee back to work or, depending on the circumstances, make them redundant.
+- When the Scheme ends, the employer will need to assess at that point whether to bring the employee back to work to their full hours or, depending on the circumstances, make them redundant.
 Grants cannot be used to subsidise redundancy payments.